nramenta/flow/README.md

 - `source`: Directory to template source files.
 - `target`: Directory to compiled PHP files.
 - `mode`: Recompilation mode.
-- `mkdir`: Mode to pass to `mkdir` when the target directory doesn't exist.
+- `mkdir`: Mode to pass to `mkdir()` when the target directory doesn't exist.
   Use `false` to suppress automatic target directory creation.
 Defaults to 0777.
-- `adapter`: Optional adapter object.
+- `adapter`: Optional `Flow\Adapter` object.
 See the section on loading templates from other sources near the bottom of this document.
 - `helpers` : Array of custom helpers.

 The `source` and `target` options are required.